Heliumky/nonuniform_B_2DEG_simulator/README.md

 **LANCZOS_DIMENSION** is only the ARPACK working-subspace size, ncv.
 Static wavefunction figures use dense diagonalization.

+### Saved static data

+Like the dynamic pipeline, each static calculation is a two-stage, file-based process: a `statics/spectrum.py`, `wave_function.py`, or `potential.py` run calculates the configured result once and saves it to an HDF5 file under `data/statics/`; a separate `plot_spectrum.py`, `plot_wave_function.py`, or `plot_potential.py` run only reads that file and renders the figure.
+Plotting never recomputes silently — a missing or mismatched data file stops with an instruction naming the calculation script to run first.
+Each `run_*.py` convenience script in Section 6 just chains both stages for one command. `--force` on either stage replaces its file after a deliberate configuration change; `data/statics/` and `figures/statics/` file names are both derived from every setting that affects the run, so a changed configuration produces new files rather than silently overwriting old ones.

 ### Example static figures

 Static spectrum: $V_{\rm DC}=0.5\hbar\omega_c$, 101 $k_y$ points, 601 SHO